 Fae are beings of magic, and while they frequently leave the Faewild to wander the waking world for a time, they cannot remain their permanently without hardship.
 A Fae in the mortal world for over a year at a time begins to find their magic is fading and their natural traits become erratic.
 A Fae in the mortal world for decades might be diminished so much as to become unrecognizable as a Fae.
 Left long enough on the mortal plane, a Fae will eventually have their native traits diminish until they become only slightly odd looking humans.
 A Stoutkin might gain height, an Elfkin’s ears or Fiendkin’s horns and hooves might recede, and a Greekin’s skin and teeth might diminish to that of more normal human tint.
 Returning to the Faewild reinvigorates these traits, and over a short period of time will restore them to their native appearance.
 A similar trend happens in reverse to humans who stay in the Faewild for long periods of time, eventually causing them to gain the traits of the Fae they live with until there is no practical difference between them.

-Fae can very significantly depending upon their nature and the world around them.
+Fae can vary significantly depending upon their nature and the world around them.
 All Fae have a few traits that are universal, though most are dependent upon their subrace.

 - Alignment.
-Fae tend to be highly malleable in opinions and attitudes, and generally find lawful alignments too constraining for them.
-While a rare Fae might uphold lawful goals when properly motivated, such things are rare.
+Summer Fae tend to be highly malleable in opinions and attitudes, and generally find lawful alignments too constraining for them.
+Winter Fae tend to be rigid and orderly and tend to avoid chaotic alignments.

 - Cold Iron.
-Fae hate the touch of cold iron and take double damage from cold iron weapons.
+Fae aligned to the Summer and Winter Courts hate the touch of cold iron and take double damage from cold iron weapons.
 Regular iron and steel also cause discomfort and they cannot bear the touch of it against their skin (preventing use of such weapons and armor).
-All Fae may, as a ritual lasting a long rest, transform an iron or steel weapon into a heartwood, glass, bronze, or ivory weapon with the same statistics, though it becomes a useless, but possibly sellable, trinket in a non-Fae’s hands.
+These Fae may, as a ritual lasting a long rest, transform an iron or steel weapon into a heartwood, ivory, glass, or bronze weapons with the same statistics, though it becomes a useless, but possibly sellable, trinket in a non-Fae’s hands.

 - Languages.
 Fae can speak Ovidic (Common) along with the language of the Faewild.